robert-brunner/MidEasternWhetherfleura/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
 ---------------------------------------------------------------------------------------------------------------------------------------------------
-#You will also need to run a json-server locally.
+You will also need to run a json-server locally.
 To do so;

-..\whetherfleura-capstone/
+..\whetherfleura-capstone\
 ..\API\

 ### `json-server -p 8088 -w database.json`